spatialos/UnrealGDK/README.md

 * Unreal Game Development Kit repository: [github.com/spatialos/UnrealGDK](https://github.com/spatialos/UnrealGDK)

 ## Recommended use
-Since the GDK is in pre-alpha, expect that everything can change.
-Our priority is to react to feedback and iterate quickly.
-This means that we won't have a deprecation cycle for APIs and workflows for now.
+We are releasing the GDK in [pre-alpha](https://docs.improbable.io/reference/13.1/shared/release-policy#maturity-stages) so we can react to feedback and iterate on development quickly.
+To facilitate this, during our pre-alpha stage we don't have a formal deprecation cycle for APIs and workflows.
+This means that everything and anything can change.
+In addition, documentation is limited and some aspects of the GDK are not optimized.

+Given this, we don’t recommend using the the Unreal GDK for games in the production phase just yet.

+**Who is it for?**<br>
-Moreover, some aspects of the GDK are unoptimized so we can't yet recommend it for a game in production stage.
-We recommend to only start using the GDK if:
+We recommend you start using the GDK if:
-* You want to be an early adopter and don't mind the rough edges and you are interested in directly or indirectly contributing to the GDK.
+* You don’t mind the rough edges and are interested in contributing to the GDK (see our [contributions](.github/CONTRIBUTING.md) policy).
-- You want to start evaluating or prototyping for a long term project.
+* You want to start evaluating the GDK or prototyping on it for a future project.

-"Although every feature you need to build your optimal game may not be ready yet, this is a great time to get involved and shape the Unreal GDK for what you want to see.
-We are committed to improving the GDK very rapidly, aiming for an alpha release in September.
+Although every feature you need to build your optimal SpatialOS game may not be ready yet, this is a great time to get involved and shape the Unreal GDK.
+We are committed to improving the GDK rapidly, aiming for an alpha release in Autumn 2018.

 ## Known issues
  See the [Known issues](docs/known-issues.md) documentation.